kaisdukes/quranic-corpus/docs/getting-started-ai.md

 ### AI Background

 The Linguistics Team for the corpus 2.0 project has made significant progress, completing around 50% of the Quran's grammar diagrams, also known as the treebank.
-This treebank follows the linguistic analysis found in *al-i’rāb al-mufassal*, maintaining a consistent reference throughout the project.
+The Quranic Treebank follows the linguistic analysis found in *al-i’rāb al-mufassal*, maintaining a consistent reference throughout the project.

 The process used to construct the existing treebank was as follows: